 It is important to understand the basic tenets of accessibility as it pertains to educational technology.
 We highly recommend reading this short Accessibility Overview, provided by the CCC Accessibility Center.

 Making content accessible should be a part of your normal workflow, and does not need to take a great deal of time.
 Accessibility is best considered BEFORE you begin working on a course in Canvas.

-We strongly encourage the use of the built-in Canvas rich content editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created documents or files (PDF, Word, etc.).
+TMI strongly encourages the use of the built-in Canvas Rich Content Editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created files (PDF, Word, etc.).

 Using the built-in content editor has several benefits: